frabjous/open-guide-editor/doc/basic-usage.md

 ## Buttons

+Not all buttons are available for every file format.
+A relatively full panel looks like this:

 ![oge-buttons.png]()

 The top panel, when full, looks like the above.
 They do the following:

 1. (disk) Saves the current file, without any processing.

-2. (checkmark and seal) Commits the current state of the file's git folder, assuming it has one, with a message provided to a prompt.
+2. (checkmark and seal) Commits the current state of the file's git folder, assuming it has one, with a commit message provided to a prompt.

 3. (open folder) Opens a new file, usually in another tab, unless the current document is unnamed and empty.